The City Library at Mailänder Platz, Stuttgart

 Music archives

 Music archives can be found in private and public ownership with a very wide variety of holdings.
-They range from the privately funded jazz-related Lippmann+Rau Archive in Eisenach to the archive of the International Music Institute in Darmstadt (IMD), an information centre on post-1946 contemporary music in Germany and abroad, to the German Folk Song Archive (Deutsches Volksliedarchiv) in Freiburg im Breisgau, which has been integrated in the Centre of Popular Culture and Music at Freiburg University since 2014.
+They range from the privately funded jazz-related Lippmann+Rau Archive in Eisenach to the archive of the International Music Institute in Darmstadt (IMD), an information centre on post-1946 contemporary music in Germany and abroad, to the German Archive of Folk Song (Deutsches Volksliedarchiv) in Freiburg im Breisgau, which has been integrated in the Centre of Popular Culture and Music at Freiburg University since 2014.
 An equally highly specialised facility is the music archive of the Academy of Arts in Berlin (Akademie der Künste), which preserves posthumous estates and working archives related to contemporary music of the 20th and 21st centuries, mainly by the Academy’s own members and master-class pupils.
-There are also archival holdings from large music publishing firms such as Schott, Breitkopf and Peters; some are located in the firms’ present premises, others in public institutions such as archives, libraries and research centres.
+There are also archival holdings from large music publishing firms such as Schott, Breitkopf & Härtel and Peters; some are located in the firms’ present premises, others in public institutions such as archives, libraries and research centres.

 Music information and documentation centres

 The above-named International Association of Music Libraries (IAML) and the International Musicological Society (IMS) are jointly responsible for several vital research-related projects.
 One is Répertoire International des Sources Musicales (RISM).
 Founded in 1952 and now headquartered in Frankfurt am Main, it references sources on music ranging from pre-1800 music prints, post-1600 music manuscripts, sources on music theory, and Arabic, Greek, Hebrew and Persian sources.
 This transnational non-profit organisation is funded primarily by Germany via the Union of the German Academies of Sciences and Humanities.
-[7] Musicologists and performers have at their disposal, free of charge, the RISM-OPAC of the BSB in Munich, with a database hosted by the SBB in Berlin.
+[8] Musicologists and performers have at their disposal, free of charge, the RISM-OPAC of the BSB in Munich, with a database hosted by the SBB in Berlin.
 In addition, since 1971 RIdIM (Répertoire International d’Iconographie Musicale) has been documenting visual material related to music, principally in the visual arts and handicrafts.
-RILM (Répertoire International de Littérature Musicale), headquartered in New York, has been listing writings on music, such as monographs and essays, since 1967.
-This international bibliography with roughly one million entries on scholarly studies of music also provides abstracts.
+[9] RILM (Répertoire International de Littérature Musicale), headquartered in New York, has been listing writings on music, such as monographs and essays, since 1967.
+[10] This international bibliography with roughly one million entries on scholarly studies of music also provides abstracts.
 Information for the German area of RILM is supplied by the database ‘Bibliographie des Musikschrifttums online’, offered free of charge by the SIM in Berlin and now boasting more than 360,000 entries.
-The fourth of the so-called ‘R’ projects is RIPM (Répertoire International de la Presse Musicale), which has, since 1980, listed music-related articles and illustrations from rare primary-source music periodicals from the 18th to 20th centuries.
+[11] The fourth of the so-called ‘R’ projects is RIPM (Répertoire International de la presse Musicale), which has, since 1980, listed music-related articles and illustrations from rare primary-source music periodicals from the 18th to 20th centuries.
+[12]

 Training and advanced education

 As most German libraries are financed by the public sector, library services are mainly structured in accordance with the conditions underlying the civil service.
 As a result, there are higher and mid-level civil servants employed at scholarly and public libraries.
-[8] The prerequisite for access to higher-level civil service is a degree in musicology followed by an internship or post-graduate training.
-[9] Studies for entering higher-level service at scholarly or public libraries are offered with various degrees by technical colleges inter alia in Hanover, Leipzig, Potsdam and Stuttgart.
+[13] The prerequisite for access to higher-level civil service is a degree in musicology followed by an internship or post-graduate training.
+[14] Studies for entering higher-level service at scholarly or public libraries are offered with various degrees by technical colleges inter alia in Hanover, Leipzig, Potsdam and Stuttgart.
 Courses related to music librarianship can be taken as part of degree programmes in information and media studies.
-[10] The prerequisite for a three-year training programme for employment in the media and information services, or for mid-level library service, is the mittlere Reife, a secondary school leaving certificate roughly equivalent to GCSEs in Great Britain.
+[15] The prerequisite for a three-year training programme for employment in the media and information services, or for mid-level library service, is the mittlere Reife, a secondary school leaving certificate roughly equivalent to the O levels in Great Britain.
 The training programme is general in nature without a special emphasis on music.

 Current developments